-Here's the link to website: www.farfromthetree.com and video.
+Here's the link to website: www.farfromthetree.com [LINK] and video [LINK].
 Currently working on video vlogs on real estate and working with a partner on some new video projects to be released in 2013.

 Dr. Mary Keane graduated from Gallaudet in 1985 with a BA in Government.
 While at Gallaudet, she completed an internship with Senator Edward M. Kennedy's office.
 Following Gallaudet, she held three jobs, in which one was a dorm counselor at the Boston School for the Deaf and became active with the Massachusetts State Association of the Deaf.

 Dr. Keane earned her masters degree in Deaf Rehabilitation from New York University in 1987.
 In the Fall of 1987, she returned to Gallaudet University working at the Experimental Programs Off Campus Office (EPOC), as an Intake Coordinator (which is now part of the Career Center).
 Dr. Keane worked at EPOC for almost four years, and then moved on to work as Coordinator of Residence Education for 10 years.
 Following this, she joined Campus Activities, and began her stint as Coordinator.
 She received her Ph.D. in Special Education Administration in 2012.
 Her dissertation is entitled Crisis Management In Higher Education: Commonalities, Attributes, and Perceived Effectiveness.

 Dr. Keane is currently Director of Campus Activities at Gallaudet University.